oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 They are attached to a steel board with pipes and wires connecting them together, making them one.
 MXU is at the bottom, the legs of VXU, while DeltaCXG and CTUX is above MXU (CTUX is placed higher than DeltaCXG).
 MXU is the leg of VXU, while DeltaCXG and CTUX despite having legs, is instead the arms.

+MXU only has legs, but DeltaCXG and CTUX has both arms and legs.
+Its not that useful really as MXU is the legs of VXU, not DeltaCXG and CTUX.

 Both MXU and CTUX were born in August 12, 2008.
 DeltaCXG is a later addition to them, as he was born in November 11, 2011.
 VXU is non-binary (they/them), but their individual members are all strictly cisgender and heterosexual male.
 The reason why VXU is non-binary, but MXU, CTUX and DeltaCXG is male is because VXU is not just one person, but three person as one person.

 If skin color matters, VXU is white.